btoll/benjamintoll.com/content/post/realizing_you_ve_made_a_huge_mistake.md

 - **They're serious about Agile**

     There's a scrum master with Post-It notes.
 There are several meetings during the week that culminate with something called a Retrospective.
-All your natural human instincts in your DNA cultivated of millions of years instructs you to laugh, but a quick look at the faces around the room tells you that this is all Very Serious Stuff.
+All your natural human instincts in your DNA cultivated over millions of years instructs you to laugh, but a quick look at the faces around the room tells you that this is all Very Serious Stuff.

     Of course, everyone I've ever talked to hates Agile.
 Some still cling to the idea that it's a great methodology, but it's just that no one is doing it right.